togrupe/dlive-midi-tools/README.md

 ## Input file / The Spreadsheet Template
-An example spreadsheet file named: **dLiveChannelList.xlsx** can be found in the root folder.
+Example spreadsheet files for dLive: **dLiveChannelList.xlsx** and Avantis: **AvantisChannelList.xlsx** can be found in the root folder.
-By default, channels 1-128 are available in the sheet.
+By default, channels 1-128 (dLive) and 1-64 (Avantis) are available in the sheets.
 If you need less, just delete the channels you don't want to process. <br>

 You can also write in blocks. e.g.